TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-3.markdown

 ## Step 3

 What we are really interested in, at this point, is where the address of this structure is mentioned in the code, as it will be used to create the library structure.
-Since after creating the library structure the `MakeFunctions` routine will be invoked we can know from here where this latter is defined.
+Since after creating the library structure the `MakeFunctions` routine will be invoked we can know from here where the latter is defined.

 The structure is at address `0x030c` and we are looking for and instruction like `lea 0x30c(pc),ax`, where `ax` is one of the address registers `a0`-`a7`.
 Loading the address of a table in a register is the standard way to loop on the table to modify it or to copy the bytes somewhere.